 Key Industries in Toronto

-Whatever industry you work in, you’re almost certain to find a job when moving to Toronto.
+Whatever industry you work in, you’re almost certain to find a job when you move to Toronto.
 Important industries include service, fashion, entertainment, retail, pharmaceutical, law, and medicine.

 Getting a job could be helpful for those who plan to get a permanent residency (PR) in Toronto.